 About Rabobank Group and Rabobank Food & Agribusiness Research and Advisory

 Rabobank Food & Agribusiness Research and Advisory (FAR) is Rabobank’s global F&A Knowledge Provider.
-FAR comprises a global team of analysts that continuously accumulates knowledge in major F&A sectors, issues and trends.
+FAR comprises a global team of more than 80 analysts that continuously accumulates knowledge in major F&A sectors, issues and trends.